urwid/urwid/docs/manual/displayattributes.rst

 Using Display Attributes
 ========================

-Once you have defined a palette you may use the its display attribute names anywhere that expects a display attribute.
+Once you have defined a palette you may use its display attribute names anywhere that expects a display attribute.
 When no display attribute is defined ``None`` is used as a default display attribute.